worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 Rather than having the spaceship go from zero to max speed immediately, we want to simulate a gradual acceleration to our max speed.
 To achieve this, we use [Math.min()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/min) to set the player's speed to the minimum value between current speed plus acceleration and its maximum speed.
 This will make the ship gradually increase in speed until it reaches `max_thrust`.
 Play around with the values of `acceleration` and `max_thrust` in the player creation code and see what feels right to you.

-Additionally, we want to [play](https://kaboomjs.com/#play) our rocket thrust sound while accelerating.
+Additionally, we set our rocket thrust sound to [play](https://kaboomjs.com/#play) while accelerating.
 Kaboom allows us to manipulate sounds in a few different ways, such as changing their speed and volume.

-We'll handle deceleration by doing the opposite, using [Math.max()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/max) to choose the maximum between the player's speed minus their deceleration, and their maximum speed in reverse (i.e. negative).
-Add the following code below the acceleration controls.
+We'll handle deceleration by doing the opposite to acceleration, using [Math.max()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/max) to choose the maximum between the player's speed minus their deceleration, and their maximum speed in reverse (i.e. negative).
+Add the following code below the acceleration controls:

 ```javascript
 keyDown("down", () => {